vsoch/vsoch.github.io/_posts/2018/2018-06-03-extension-counts.md

 When I was a graduate student I tried parsing Pubmed Central for Github repo addresses, and then making a graph of related content.
-It was a massive failure that mostly frustrated my lab later in taking up a bunch of unecessary space on <a href="https://www.sherlock.stanford.edu/docs/" target="_blank">Sherlock</a> (sorry guys!).
+It was a massive failure that mostly frustrated my lab later in taking up a bunch of unnecessary space on <a href="https://www.sherlock.stanford.edu/docs/" target="_blank">Sherlock</a> (sorry guys!).
 I also had a second (mostly failed) effort by extracting counts of extensions for containers on Singularity Hub, which I'm pretty sure nobody cared or knew existed.
 For this third go around, I wanted a better source of data.
 I wanted to have confident pairings of code, intended for science, with rich metadata.
 The answer, of course, was a service that I really like called <a href="https://zenodo.org" target="_blank">Zenodo</a>.
 If you aren't familiar, it's a place to get a digital object identiifer (DOI) for your digital resource (code!
 Github!) that others can then cite.